PeterCamilleri/rctp/README.md

 #### Starting to Zoom In

 Now, our first diagram had entirely too much magic cloud going on for comfort.
-Let's see what happens when that TV forensics laboratory guy sicks the dynamic, neochromatic image enhancer on that fuzzy cloud:
+Let's see what happens when that TV forensics laboratory guy uses the dynamic, neochromatic image enhancer on that fuzzy cloud:

 ![A Translator](./images/Overview_Two.png)